Zilliqa/ZRC/zrcs/zrc-6.md

 ## I. What are NFTs and NFT royalties?

-An NFT or Non-Fungible Token is an open standard to create collectible assets.
-Unlike fungible tokens, each token is unique and non-interchangeable with other tokens.
+An NFT, or Non-Fungible Token is a digital asset.
+Unlike fungible tokens, each token is unique and non-interchangeable.

 NFT royalties give an NFT creator or rights holder a percentage of the sale price each time the NFT is sold or re-sold.